 There are several varieties of traps that will capture and contain the rat so that you can release them somewhere far from your home.
 The CaptSure Humane Rodent Trap show below (check price on Amazon) is reusable and safe for kids and pets.
 Some of these traps are large enough that they will hold several of the little buggers or you can get a trap that is really only single occupancy.

-- ✅ SAFE AROUND KIDS AND PETS - CaptSure’s trap is safe for in-home use and is children and pets safe.
-We do not use poison, glue, chemical or electricity.
-It also features a design that ensures you...
+- ✅ SAFE AROUND KIDS AND PETS - CaptSure trap is very safe for use in homes with children or pets since it doesn’t make use of any poison, glue, chemicals or electricity.
+It also features a design...

 - ✅ EASY TO SET AND USE - You don't have to be an expert to use a CaptSure trap.
 Its design allows trappers of all experience levels to capture, transport, and release small animals with ease.

 You will need to check the traps routinely so that the rats can be released (far away from your property!) and not die from dehydration or hunger.

 DIY Bucket Rat Trap

 You can also cobble together a DIY rat trap for almost nothing.

 - 5-gallon bucket

 - Place the peanut butter at the bottom of the 5-gallon bucket.

 - Now lean the wood or stiff cardboard against the bucket so that the rat can climb to the rim.